NFL Point Spread Betting Strategy

 The point spread essentially levels the field for the underdog.
 It allows sportsbooks to establish a market between the favorite and the underdog, one that they can adjust based on betting action.

-NFL Point Spread Strategy Example
+NFL Point Spread Betting Strategy Explained

 The example is one we might see listed at sportsbooks when we view the NFL odds market.

 - Cleveland Browns +5.5 (-110)

 The favorite is designated with a minus (-) value and the underdog with a (+) value.
 At US-facing sportsbooks, the home team is also always listed at the bottom of the market.

 In our above example, the visiting Cleveland Browns are facing the Pittsburgh Steelers at home.

 The Browns are a +5.5 underdog and the Steelers are a -5.5 favorite.
 The attached (-110) is the betting odds one must lay to bet each side.

 For our example, these odds are both the standard -110, which is the default vig charged by sportsbooks on straight wagers.